 Books on wealth creation vary considerably.
 Some are constructed as simple parables designed to teach people the timeless secrets of growing wealthy.
 Others are based on extensive academic study and research on how wealthy people think and act.

 Can reading the best finance books help in wealth creation?

-I have classified the wealth-creation booklist into 5 blocks and each block or genre serves a different purpose:
+This wealth-creation booklist has 5 blocks and each block or genre serves a different purpose:

 - Money Management.
 These books can teach you the art of budgeting and money management to control your debt and start savings.